tombetthauser/heroku-slap/README.md

 ## Using Your New Shell Script

 Now all you need to do is let this run in it's own terminal window forever.
 Or realistically just let it run whenever you have your computer on.
-For bash users you can run by putting this directly in your command line and pressing enter.
+For bash users you can run it by typing this directly in your command line and pressing enter.
+This uses the bash utility to run a bash script written in a .sh file.

 ```bash
 $ bash heroku.sh